simoncowen88/dogeconf-19/talk/00-intro.md

 ## Functional performance

-Things we'll talk about about:

-- Immutability
-  - Parallelisation
-  - Optimisations*
-- Allocation
-  - Closures
-  - Tuples
-  - Struct types
-- Inlining
-- Cheating
-  - Case study: List.map
-- Macro optimisations
-  - Initial algebras

-I also want to remind us all that sometimes absolute runtime performance is all that matter.
+Absolute runtime performance isn't always all that matters.
-But most of the timme, it's just one part of the story.
+Most of the time, it's just one part of the story.

 Ask yourself, if I offered you a 10× development speedup for a 10% preformance loss, would you take it?

-(12 month project done in under 6 weeks, 10ms perf becomes 11ms).
+That's a 12 month project done in under 6 weeks, while 10ms perf becomes 11ms.

-???

-- F\#'s lack of purity reduces its ability to optimise perfectly here.
-- Aggressive inlining - even across assembly boundaries.

 ---